learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 #### The dot product

 So now that we have our new normalized datasets.
 According to the numerator in the formula,we have to take the **DOT PRODUCT** of these two vector values.
-A dot product  let's us apply the directional growth of one vector to another.
-Dot products are very important in vector calculus for a number of applications.
+> A dot product is a linear algebraic operation that takes two equal-length sequences of numbers and returns a single number which can be used as a measure of similarity between these sequences (also known as vectors).

 [Here is a great article explaining this in detail](https://betterexplained.com/articles/vector-calculus-understanding-the-dot-product/).
+We will cover more of this in our section dedicated to linear algebra.

 For two vectors a and b, a dot product is calculated by multiplying each element of one vector to its counterpart in the second , and then adding them up together.
 ```